Nigel Smart (cryptographer)

-Nigel Smart is a professor at COSIC at the Katholieke Universiteit Leuven and Chief Academic Officer at Zama.
+Nigel Smart is a professor at COSIC at the Katholieke Universiteit Leuven and Chief Cryptographer at Zama.
 He is a cryptographer with interests in the theory of cryptography and its application in practice.

 Education

 Smart received a BSc degree in mathematics from the University of Reading in 1989.

 He then obtained his PhD degree from the University of Kent at Canterbury in 1992; his thesis was titled The Computer Solutions of Diophantine Equations.

 Career

 Smart proceeded to work as a research fellow at the University of Kent, the Erasmus University Rotterdam, and Cardiff University until 1995.
 From 1995 to 1997, he was a lecturer in mathematics at the University of Kent, and then spent three years in industry at Hewlett-Packard from 1997 to 2000.
 From 2000 to 2017 he was at the University of Bristol, where he founded the cryptology research group.
 From 2018 he has been based in the COSIC group at the Katholieke Universiteit Leuven, where he is now a part-time professor.

 Smart held a Royal Society Wolfson Merit Award (2008–2013), and two ERC Advanced Grant (2011–2016 and 2016-2021).
 He was a director of the International Association for Cryptologic Research (2012–2014), and was elected vice president for the period 2014-2016.
 In 2016 he was named as a Fellow of the IACR.
+In 2026 he was awarded the RSA Award for Excellence in Mathematics.